dojo/dijit/CONTRIBUTING.md

 If you are an unfamiliar contributor to the committer assessing your pull request, it is best to make it clear how you are covered by a CLA in the notes of the pull request.
 A bot will verify your status.

-If your GitHub user id you are submitting your pull request from differs from the Dojo Community ID or e-mail address which you have signed your CLA under, you should specifically note what you have your CLA filed under (and for CCLA that you are listed under your companies authorised contributors).
+If your GitHub user id you are submitting your pull request from differs from the e-mail address which you have signed your CLA under, you should specifically note what you have your CLA filed under.

 # Submitting a Pull Request